E3 2012: Microsoft

 Microsoft's press conference took place on June 4 at 9:30am in the Galen Center.
 It was known as "Xbox: Entertainment Evolved," in the vein of Halo: Combat Evolved.
-It was streamed on Xbox Live and played live on SPIKE TV.
+It was streamed live on Xbox Live and played live on SPIKE TV.

 At the conference the company showed footage from upcoming sequels Halo 4, Call of Duty: Black Ops II, and Resident Evil 6.
 It also showed new entries in classic franchises, including the games Tomb Raider, Forza Horizon, South Park: The Stick of Truth, and many others.
 It also announced new intellectual property, including Ascend: New Gods and LocoCycle.
 The company expanded its Kinect lineup with several new titles.
 Entertainer Usher made an appearance to demonstrate the Dance Central 3 dancing game.
 A castle-wrecking game called Wreckateer was also demonstrated.
 Matter, an Xbox 360-exclusive title for the Kinect was also shown.

 Microsoft also unveiled expanded entertainment and multimedia features for the Xbox 360.
 The company announced new sports content partnerships, including those with the National Basketball Association, National Hockey League, and ESPN to bring their content to the console.
 Xbox Music was also revealed, which will carry the Xbox brand to Windows 8.
 The company unveiled Internet Explorer 10 for the console, which can be controlled via tablet devices.
 The console maker also announced Xbox SmartGlass, a technology designed to allow play experiences from mobile devices, including those running Windows 8 and Windows Phone operating systems.